jinhyunju/nvta/README.md

 ## Key Assumptions

 - Transcript CIGAR string does not contain S (soft-clipped), H (hard-clipped) operations.
-This is assuming that the transcripts provided are not directly derived from read mappings, but have been processed to start and end at bases actually mapping to the reference.
+This is assuming that the provided transcripts are not directly derived from read mappings, but have been processed to start and end at bases actually mapping to the reference.

 - Transcript CIGAR string does not contain P (padding) operations.
 This is assuming that multiple sequence alignments are not required for this task.

-- The user is aware of the size of the reference and is responsible to check whether the supplied transcript and cigar is not going to generate out of bounds values for a given coordinate translation.
+- The user is aware of the size of the reference and is responsible to check whether the query results are going to generate out of bounds values on the reference given a transcript and cigar.

 - CIGAR strings are always represented in the 5'-3' direction of the reference.

 ## Strengths and Weaknesses

 - This solution supports the use cases described in the problem statement of reading in transcripts and queries from a file, and also provides the user the flexibility to create custom workflows by having an independent `Transcript` class.
-It also makes it easier to create a parallelized solution for dealing with a large number of unique transcripts.
+This also makes it easier to create a parallelized solution for dealing with a large number of unique transcripts.

 - Information is stored in objects that are mainly default data types with the exception of `IntervalTree`s making it easier for the user to retrieve and inspect the content.